-You will be cared for by numerous members of our team, working under the direction and supervision of our physician:
+You will be cared for by our team, working under the direction and supervision of our physician:

 To request an appointment, call 1-866-874-7483 or click here.